mrjgamble/K2DataScience/Projects/project2-predictive-modeling/README.md

 Of the remaining data - any column missing more than 7% of data was removed.

-# 2. Building A Classification Model
+## 2. Building A Classification Model
 [(See full classification notebook)](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/notebooks/02-lending-club-classification.ipynb)

-We want to create a classification model to predict whether a loanee will default, based only on the information we have about the loanee's current financial history.
+We want to create a classification model to predict whether a loanee will default, based only on the loanee's current financial snapshot.
 To do so, we examine loans which are in a completed status.
 Specifically:

 * Fully Paid
-* Late (16-30 days)
+* Late (16 - 30 days)
 * Late (31 - 120 days)
 * Default
 * Charged off

 A loan enters default status once it is overdue by 120 days.
 For the purpose of our classification exercise we will assume loans in a late status will default.
 This assumption also increases the population size of our data that will be used for model training.
 As such, we will assume the following statuses are 'default':

 * Late (16 - 30 days)
 * Late (31 - 120 days)
 * Default
 * Charged Off

-## Model Descriptions
+### Model Descriptions
-We created 5 classification models for this project:
+We created 5 classification models:

 * Logistic Regression - Using only engineered features
 * Logistic Regression - Using all features
 * Logistic Regression - Using feature selection